This is my monthly report of our personal net worth progress for July 2019.

 UK property: My last update was that we moved to the additional property and now looking to purchase a student apartment building in the UK.
 We will not buy it by ourselves, but with other partners, which will keep the purchase price around our means.
 We are still negotiating, so nothing new to say here yet.

-Let’s dive into the details of our net worth.
+Let’s dive into the details of our personal net worth.

 US & Israeli Stock portfolio: Our portfolios dropped a bit this month.
 Nothing too terrible.